Cheddi Jagan: Early life

-Cheddi Berret (Bharat) Jagan was born on 22 March 1918 in Ankerville, Port Mourant, a rural village in the county of Berbice (present-day East Berbice-Corentyne).
+Cheddi Berret (anglicized corruption of "Bharrat") Jagan was born on 22 March 1918 in Ankerville, Port Mourant, a rural village in the county of Berbice (present-day East Berbice-Corentyne).
 He was the eldest of 11 children.
-His parents were Indians who were Kurmi Hindus that emigrated from British India to British Guiana as indentured labourers.
+His parents were Indian Hindus who were Kurmi caste.
+They emigrated from British India to British Guiana as indentured labourers.
 They were both from the Basti district in the then North-Western Provinces in the Awadh and Bhojpuri regions of the Hindi Belt in North India (in present-day Uttar Pradesh, India).
 His mother Bachaoni came to British Guiana as a child with her mother, while his father Jagan also came as a child with his mother and brother.
-Both his mother's and father's family immigrated to British Guiana aboard the Elbe in 1901; his father being 2 years old and his mother 18 months when they arrived.
-His father's family were indentured to Albion Estate and his mother's family was indentured to Port Mourant Estate.
+Both his mother's and father's family immigrated to British Guiana aboard the Elbe in 1901; his father being two years old and his mother 18 months when they arrived.
+His father's family were indentured to Albion Estate and his mother's family was indentured to Port Mourant Estate under the management of J.C.
+Gibson.
+His parents were married in 1909 and lived with their respective families till they were of age at sixteen years and his mother moved in with his father and grandmother in a joint family situation.

 The Jagan family lived in rural poverty, working in the cane fields to support themselves.
 His mother had worked on the estate till Jagan was nine years old.
-His father had worked his way up to become head driver on the estate, but it didn't amount to much change in pay, and he had to retire at fifty due to his health.
-Jagan would receive his primary education at Port Mourant Primary and the Rose Hall Scots School.
-He would go on to pursue secondary education at R.N.
-Persaud ‘s private Secondary School.
-When Jagan was fifteen years old, his father sent him to Queen's College in the capital city of Georgetown (about 160 km away) for the next three years.
+His father had worked his way up to become head driver on the estate, but it did not amount to much change in pay, and he had to retire at 50 due to bad health.
+Jagan received his primary education at Port Mourant Primary and the Rose Hall Scots School.
+He went on to pursue secondary education at R. N. Persaud's private secondary school.
+When Jagan was 15 years old, his father sent him to Queen's College in the capital city of Georgetown (about 160 km away) for the next three years.
 Upon graduation, Jagan found his employment options in Guyana limited to agricultural work or converting to Christianity and becoming a teacher, so his father sent him to the United States to study dentistry with $500, the family's life savings, so that he would not end up in the cane fields and he would not have to compromise his Hindu faith.